-There are dozens of onions varieties and as many uses for the different types of onions.
+There are dozens of onion varieties and as many uses for the different types of onions.
 How many types of onions are you familiar with?

 Most of us are familiar with the common yellow onion that is so prevalent in grocery stores.
 You may also have eaten red onions or white onions, but there are so many more onion varieties to choose from.